 You could do without, but I found the scones were not sweet enough.

 I have also tried just using coconut sugar, but I found the flavour to be too overpowering for the light flavours of lemon and lavender.

 A mixture of a small amount of white sugar and coconut sugar worked best for me, but you do what works for you.

-Dried lavender can be found in small packets of specialty cooking stores.
+Dried lavender can be found in small packets of speciality cooking stores.